pree-dew/go-otel-cookbook/README.md

   ![otel-direct-remote-write-via-collector](images/otel-direct-remote-write-via-collector.png)

-**Note: Here vmagent is used as metric_expoint in otlphttp, it can be any otel backend url also, in such scenarios you don't need vmagent and victoriametrics, you can use otlp backend url in exporter**
+**Note: Here vmagent is used as metrics_expoint in otlphttp, it can be any otel backend url also, in such scenarios you don't need vmagent and victoriametrics, you can use otlp backend url in exporter.**

 - Pros:
   - Has an advantage over the previous flow - the application can delegate parts of the resiliency logic to the